JounQin/.dotfiles/README.md

 ### Proxy

-It is assumed that you're using SSR to across THE GREAT FIREWALL, so proxies for Terminal and git are set automatically.
+It is assumed that you're using [SSR](https://github.com/qinyuhang/ShadowsocksX-NG-R) to across THE GREAT FIREWALL, so proxies for Terminal and git are set automatically.
-You can safely modify or remove the alias `proxy` in `zshrc`.
+You can safely modify or remove the alias `proxy` in `zshrc` and the file `gitproxy`.

 ## Notable plugins and apps